outscale/osc-sdk-go/CONTRIBUTING.md

 2. edit `api_version` file and to the latest Outscale API version
 3. edit `sdk_version` file and change it according to [semantic versioning](https://semver.org/)
 4. launch sdk generation by running `make gen`
-5. new sdk is now generated in `osc` folder
+5. new sdk is now generated in `v2` folder

 Under the hood:
 - we get official Outscale yaml
-- apply some patch if needed (.patch folder)
-- run openapi-generator through docker to build the SDK
+- run openapi-generator through docker to build osc folder

 # Sending a Merge Request

-As SDK is generated at each release.
-If you plan to make some change inside, consider making a pull request in [openapi-generator project](https://github.com/OpenAPITools/openapi-generator/).
+Content in `v2` folder is generated at each release.
+If you plan to make some change here, consider making a pull request in [openapi-generator project](https://github.com/OpenAPITools/openapi-generator/).

 Otherwise:
 - your merge request must be rebased on the corresponding major version branch (v1, v2, ...)
-- be sure that tests still pass by running `make test` and `make run-examples`
+- be sure that tests still pass by running `make test`

 # How to release

+For each major version (v1, v2, ...):
-1. rebase on corresponding major version branch (v1, v2, ...)
+1. rebase on corresponding major version branch
-2. edit `sdk_version` and `api_version` file
+2. update `api_version` to the last Outscale API version
+3. update `sdk_version` following [semantic versioning](https://semver.org/) logic.
-3. `make gen` to update the sdk
+4. `make gen` to re-build the sdk
-4. `make test` and `make run-examples` and fix any issue
+5. `make test` and fix any issue
 5. update `changelog.md` file
 6. commit changes
 7. tag version
 8. push to corresponding branch

+Note that CI should automatically detect new release on osc-api, update the SDK and push a new version.